kyma-project/kyma/docs/service-mesh/03-04-sidecar-proxy-injection.md

 type: Details
 ---

-By default, the Istio sidecar injector watches all Pod creation operations on all Namespaces and injects the newly created Pods with a sidecar proxy.
+By default, the Istio watches all Pod creation operations on all Namespaces and injects the newly created Pods with a sidecar proxy.

 You can disable sidecar proxy injection for either an entire Namespace or a single Deployment.